 Usually, this falls on a monthly or quarterly basis, but it can also be as detailed as a 3-month campaign.
 Management will need to decide the best way to generate sales.

 Another important question to ask yourself before starting your C0-op advertising program is what are the methods to which accruals or fund allocation is provided?
 Most of the time this will be a claim request.
 If you are trying to do this with Excel, there can be many problems including no reminders for partners or vendors when funds are about to expire.
-A manual Co-op/MDF process can also result in a channel partner not knowing how much they have to spend.
-Both of these reasons are why billions (yes, with a B) of Co-op/MDF dollars get left on the table each year.
+A manual Co-op advertising program MDF process can also result in a channel partner not knowing how much they have to spend.
+Both of these reasons are why billions (yes, with a B) of Co-op advertising and MDF dollars get left on the table each year.

 3.)
 How Should Documents Be Included in Co-op Claims?

 The main thing you will want to collect as a vendor is the invoice of activity such as a trade show for $10,000.
 Once again, if you are not using an automated co-op solution or MDF solution for this process you may be stuck using fax or email to submit and receive documents.
 This can be an exhausting process as there can be missing data.
 If you are using an automated process, a partner can scan the invoice and attach it to the claim.
 The automated co-op marketing system will not allow you to submit a claim unless the invoice is attached.

 4.)
 Who Should Be Notified in the Approval Chain?

 The last question you need to ask yourself is who should get notified during each step in the approval chain.
 Generally, it will go from